oroinc/documentation/backend/configuration/annotation/config-field.rst

 *  **search_boost** *integer* -  enables you to influence the relevancy ranking of the search results by the value of the attributes.

+* **immutable** *boolean* - is used to prohibit changing the attribute association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-dataaudit:

 ``dataaudit``